lurchmath/lde/docs/phase2-input-tree.md

 ## Status

-This has not been implemented.
-See the tasks below.
+This has been partially implemented.
+See the tasks below, some marked complete and some not yet marked complete.

 ## `InputStructure` class